Nicole Kidman's Kids Make a Cameo in Big Little Lies Season 2

 However, Big Little Lies isn't the only project Kidman is working on.
 She's also set to appear in the new movie Boy Erased, as well as in Aquaman.

-"That's the only thing that gives me any credibility with them in terms of my career," Kidman said in regards to her kids' excitement over her new superhero movie role.
+"That's the only thing that gives me any credibility with them in terms of my career," Kidman said in regards to her kids' excitement about her new superhero movie role.

 Watch the video to see more of her interview.